Cloud DNS FAQ

 Additionally, users can search domains by filtering.
 We do not support filtering records.

-For a full list of supported API operations, see the Cloud DNS Developers Guide.
+For a full list of supported API operations, see the Cloud DNS Developer Guide.

 What record types does Cloud DNS support?